IIIF/api/source/api/annex/notes/design_patterns.md

 ### 3.3.
 Use Consistent Naming Conventions

-Even within the limited range of characters available, there are additional design patterns to make it easier to remember.
+Additional design patterns beyond the restricted range of characters are used to make the names of terms easier to remember and use.

 #### 3.3.1.
 Use CamelCase

 All terms defined by IIIF specifications use camelCase (concatenated words with uppercase letters at word boundaries).
-Thus we use `seeAlso` not `see_also`.
+Thus we use `seeAlso` and not `see_also`.

 #### 3.3.2.
 Distinguish Classes and Properties

 All properties start with a lowercase letter, and all classes start with an uppercase letter.
-Thus we use `Manifest` and `items`, not `manifest` or `Items`.
+Thus we use `Manifest` and `items`, and not `manifest` or `Items`.

 #### 3.3.3.
 Avoid Explicit Namespaces

 While JSON-LD allows for namespaced terms (`oa:Annotation`), this would require the use of a `:` character in the class or property name, which is ruled out by the special characters design pattern.
-Thus, we avoid the use of namespaces in the JSON and use `Manifest` not `sc:Manifest`.
+Thus use `Manifest` and not `sc:Manifest`.

 ### 3.4.
 Use Consistent Structural Conventions